shadowga/website/_docs/index.md

  * `/status` - Displays the server's current state and loaded worlds.
  * `/memory` - Projects memory statistics, loaded worlds, and ticks per second (TPS).
  * `/mem` - An alias of the previous command and serves the same function.

+You can also view and lookup other members, as opposed to the default tab list.

+> **Note:** Many in-game commands with member-specific variables will only apply to those who are connected to the server when that command is executed.
+Because of this, it is important to be specific.

+ * `/list` - Displays a list of members currently on the server.
+ * `/list -a` - Displays a list of members, with administrator, on the server.
+ * `/whois <name>` - Provides advanced information regarding a member.

+Nearby members can be located with a couple of proximity-sensing commands.

+ * `/radar` - Displays a list of nearby members and their proximity to you.
+ * `/nearby` - An Essentials-based variant of the above command, tracks proximity.
+ * `/near` - An alias of the previous command and serves the same function.

 We provide support for both newer and older clients, from `1.12.2` all the way back to `1.7.2`.
 Support for older client versions may change as the game updates.

+### Communication
+Besidies the chat, other forms of in-game communication can be utilised with a variety of different commands.
+We use the [Essentials](https://wiki.mc-ess.net) features library along with several other plugins.

+ * `/me <text>` - Globally announces the specified text for all to see.
+ * `/msg <user> <text>` - Privately messages the specified text to another member.

 ### Economy
 With an economy, members are capable of making transactions for shop items and developing their own wealth.